AtulKUchil/CGProject/README.md

 # PyraminxAndRubiksCubeSimulation
-This project simulates the working of a Pyaminx and a Rubik's Cube.
+This openGL project simulates the working of a Pyaminx and a Rubik's Cube.
 One can control the cubes using mouse and keyboard.

 ## Prerequisites
 * C++ installed in your System